Disability Ethical? AI

 About the DEAI Alliance

-Founded by Susan Scott-Parker OBE of Scott-Parker International with IBM and Oxford Brookes University Institute for Ethical Artificial Intelligence, we came together because there is the a need to persuade the AI industry that disability – intrinsic as it is to the human condition – ‘matters’.
+Founded by Susan Scott-Parker OBE of Scott-Parker International with IBM and Oxford Brookes University Institute for Ethical Artificial Intelligence, we came together because there is the need to persuade the AI industry that disability – intrinsic as it is to the human condition – ‘matters’.